student-IH-labs-and-stuff/BER-DAFT-MAR21/Class Materials/unit6/RFM_casestudy.md

  Churned top customers (411, 412, 421 and 422)

 * Develop a presentable, interactive Tableau dashboard which will allow the team to visualise and explore as many aspects of RFM as possible/  would be interesting to the team, with the limited data available.
 Some examples:

-- how many customers per tier combination
-- how many customers in each behavioural segment
-- average no of weeks since last order for each behavioural segment
-- average monthly spend of best customers
-- spread of no of purchases per customer
-- cohort analysis by month to indicate loyalty
+how many customers per tier combination ;  how many customers in each behavioural segment ; average no of weeks since last order for each behavioural segment; average monthly spend of best customers; spread of no of purchases per customer; cohort analysis by month to indicate loyalty ; other...
-- other...